 How to attract and retain customers from home: the evolution of AI conversational marketing during Corona

-Digitization – on the agenda of most companies for years and for many until recently still a buzzword.
-Necessary investments in digital transformation were often put off by companies, organizations and the state.
+Digitisation – on the agenda of most companies for years and for many until recently still a buzzword.
+Necessary investments in digital transformation were often put off by companies, organisations and the state.
 The turning point was COVID-19.
 The pandemic has turned the world upside down and posed new challenges for both B2B and B2C companies: Meetings take place virtually from one day to the next, employees are available to customers from home office and processes have to be contactless yet customer-oriented.
 What was out of the question previously has become inevitable.
-A push towards digitization, which is also confirmed by the latest McKinsey study: Consumers and businesses have pushed towards the introduction of digital technologies – what would normally have taken about five years was implemented within eight weeks.
+A push towards digitisation, which is also confirmed by the latest McKinsey study: Consumers and businesses have pushed towards the introduction of digital technologies – what would normally have taken about five years was implemented within eight weeks.
 But how are companies dealing with this?

 Retain customers from home

 In many companies, working from home office has been introduced at short notice as a result of the pandemic.
-Depending on the degree of digitization, the transition from office to home office has proved to be difficult.
+Depending on the degree of digitisation, the transition from office to home office has proved to be difficult.
 A lack of infrastructure, necessary childcare facilities or short-time work led to temporarily absent employees.

 At the same time, there were a number of customer requests from customers in many sectors.
 The tourism and event sectors, for example, were particularly hit hard by the crisis, with travelling and events being restricted during the lockdown.
 Uncertainties led to countless customer enquiries: Can the flight be transferred?
 How will the money for the cancelled holiday be reimbursed by the tour operator?
 Is there an alternative date for the cancelled concert?